Let’s Learn More About Gamifying Your Call Center.

 In 2018, Audi set out to help employees gain experience in a more fun and engaging way: through virtual training.
 The Audi Virtual Training wanted to position dealership employees to practice peak behavior with every customer contact.
 Employees would undergo sometimes rigorous two-hour training sessions wherein they faced all types of scenarios, including demanding customers, surprising reactions, and complex situations that required their best problem-solving skills and demeanor.

 These simulated encounters helped employees work through difficult scenarios in supportive environments.
 The special training allowed employees to conduct themselves according to their instincts before receiving constructive criticism to help situations go more smoothly for their sake and the sake of the customers.

-Your Call Center Agents Can Benefit from Gamifying Your Workplace
+Your Call Center Agents Can Benefit from Gamifying Your Call Center

 You might wonder if gamifying your system is a feasible solution to any issues with agent motivation.
 The answer is a definite “yes.”
 Anything that helps create a unifying attitude and approach within your organization is a huge win for everyone.

 With omnichannel solution providers like Aceyus, your agents can gain actionable insights from data, helping them meet your customers where they are, allowing your agents to exceed their expectations.